spotlightpa/poor-richard/content/news/2024-08-29-SPLVBELEXCASES.md

 During the April primary, roughly 8,500 ballots, or 1.22% of those returned, were rejected for failing to meet one or more of these standards, according to an analysis of Pennsylvania Department of State data.

 Those numbers are expected to be higher this fall, as more voters will turn out to vote in the presidential election and opt to cast their ballots by mail.
-Election experts <a href="https://www.votebeat.org/pennsylvania/2024/05/31/mail-ballot-rejections-2024-primary-election-envelope-redesign/">note</a> that general-election voters can be more prone to errors, since they are often not as up to date on the latest requirements as more-engaged primary voters.
+Election experts <a href="https://www.votebeat.org/pennsylvania/2024/05/31/mail-ballot-rejections-2024-primary-election-envelope-redesign/">note</a> that general election voters can be more prone to errors, since they are often not as up-to-date on the latest requirements as more-engaged primary voters.

 ## Butler County case deals with a question about provisional ballots